bormaxi8080/starred/README.md

 - [f3nter/HardBreak](https://github.com/f3nter/HardBreak) - A Wiki about Hardware Hacking
 - [flipperdevices/flipperzero-3d-models](https://github.com/flipperdevices/flipperzero-3d-models) - Flipper Zero 3D models
 - [paulpogoda/OSINT-Tools-Poland](https://github.com/paulpogoda/OSINT-Tools-Poland) - A list of OSINT tools and resources that may be useful to you when conducting investigations related to Poland
-- [paulpogoda/Digital-Profiler-s-Toolkit](https://github.com/paulpogoda/Digital-Profiler-s-Toolkit) - This toolkit useful in profiling, research and digital investigations built for me and my trainees.
-Working and necessary tools only.
-All are tested in real cases, mostly free.
-UI an CLI tools separat
 - [CScorza/GEOINTInvestigation](https://github.com/CScorza/GEOINTInvestigation) - Intelligence tramite - Immagini - Video - Strumenti - Mappe
 - [paulpogoda/OSINT-Tools-Armenia](https://github.com/paulpogoda/OSINT-Tools-Armenia) - A list of OSINT resources that may be useful to you when conducting investigations related to Armenia
 - [paulpogoda/OSINT-Tools-Iran](https://github.com/paulpogoda/OSINT-Tools-Iran) - Tools and resources that may be useful to you when conducting investigations related to  Islamic Republic of Iran